 Turning visitors into customers can be tough if not done properly.
 So I put together a few things I’ve learned during my time online and did a bit of research to come up with what I think is the best solution.
-You want all your content on your blog to answer a question or solve a problem of your target audience and at the end of all your content, you want to have a call to action or CTA.
+To convert visitors into customers, you want all your content on your blog to answer a question or solve a problem of your target audience and at the end of all your content, you want to have a call to action or CTA.
 Let’s dive a bit deeper into this topic so I can show you how all of this works together.

 How To Get More Traffic To Your Blog

 Before we talk about getting more traffic you want to make sure you are getting the RIGHT traffic first.
 If your blog is based on fitness you want to get it in front of as many people interested in fitness as possible.

 Before you create your first piece of content you need to know exactly who your target audience is going to be.
 Knowing this will make your content creation a lot easier.